agude/agude.github.io/_drafts/2018-09-23-my_sons_words.md

 English words, and now he knows over 100 a month and a half later!

-His Spanish development took off at around the same time, but quickly plateaued.
+His Spanish development took off at around the same time, but quickly plateaued, only to take off again recently.
 The reason is simple: neither of us speaks it well, but my parents do.
 The quick rise happened when he was visiting his grandparents regularly, and the plateau is when we stopped visiting for a few months while my parents were out of town.
-It will be interesting to see if Spanish continues developing when we visit them again.
+Now that we are visiting them again, he has started picking up more words.

 ## The Words